Here are some of the key benefits you’ll find.

 If you have an app like the HSBC UK Mobile Banking app, you can see your balance at anytime from anywhere, as well as make payments and transfers.

-Banks have a network of cash machines you can use to withdraw cash from your current account up to a specified limit every day.
+Banks have a network of cash machines you can use to withdraw money from your current account up to a specified limit every day.
 Some will also allow you to make other transactions, such as paying bills and paying in cheques.
-Most ATMs are free to use, but always double check before using one.
+Most cash machines are free to use, but always check before using one.

 Many banks offer features like apps and mobile alerts that will tell you what your balance is.
-They’ll also warn you if:
+They’ll also warn you if you’ve used or are about to use an arranged or unarranged overdraft.

-This is to help you monitor your usage and let you know what action you can take to avoid interest and fees.
+This is to help you monitor your usage and let you know what you can do to avoid interest and fees.

 Current accounts with banks and building societies in the UK have the protection of the Financial Services Compensation Scheme (FSCS).